libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 The ISA-95 standard provides a comprehensive data model for manufacturing.
-And as it happens, its object-oriented system of attributes and relations has an inherent graph structure.
+As it happens, its object-oriented system of attributes and relations has an inherent graph structure.
 Thus a graph database with an ISA-95-based schema combines the complete data model with a built-in structure for users to explore this data as a system of nodes and relations.

 Where publish-subscribe messaging decouples communication, the graph database and schema provide a means to store the events that these messages describe within an interrelated whole.